yui/yeti/README.md

 ## Develop Yeti

 Do you want to add new features or fix bugs in Yeti itself?
 We made it easy for you to hack on Yeti.

+### Experimental: Develop on Windows

+After running `npm install`, replace the `make` commands below with `.\jake.bat` to use the experimental Jake tasks that are Windows ready.

 ### Install dependencies